Why PPE is Important at Work

 Requirements of PPE

 PPE needs to be selected depending on the type of exposure, who is exposed, how long they are exposed to the hazard for and how much of the hazard they are exposed to.
 This should all be considered via a formal risk assessment specific to the individual task or piece of equipment involved.
 Equally, the PPE needs to be suitable for the user in terms of size, fit and weight and it should be CE marked by the manufacturer.
+Obelis Group provide a brilliant explanation of CE marking and why it matters.

 An employer can refer to legislation to ensure they have covered all aspects of PPE.
 This is detailed in The Personal Protective Equipment Regulations 2002 and the Personal Protective Equipment at Work Regulations 1992.
 These outline the main requirements of an employer in issuing PPE, while other more specific regulations cover work with hazardous substances such as lead, asbestos, noise and radiation.